ramirocadavid/ramirocadavid.github.io/project-happy-walrus.markdown

 - Highlight easy-to-reach objects
 - Expand to address other rooms
 - Incorporate user feedback on model’s performance
-- Package as mobile app (works on mobile web right now!)
+- Package as mobile app (although its current version is web responsive)

 # Skills and Tools